ValPaliy/portfolio/README.md

-Plese feel free to browse my portfolio online or clone it for viewing locally later.
+Plese feel free to browse my portfolio online or clone it for viewing locally/later.
 Sincerely, Val Paliy.